Skip to content

 • Results: Example output files generated from the full test dataset

-• Releases & Statistics: pipeline version history and statistics
+• Releases & Statistics: Pipeline version history and statistics

 Each section should be explored by a user to understand what the pipeline does and how it can be configured.